stakater/mto-docs/content/installation/aws-eks/mto-prereq-installation.md

   - *.<SUBDOMAIN>.<BASE_DOMAIN>
 ```

 | Parameter                     | Description   |
 | ------                        | ------        |
 | `<CERTIFICATE_NAME>`          | Name of the certificate to be generated  |
 | `<NAMESPACE>`                 | Namespace where generated certificate and secret will be placed.
 Use same namespace as MTO or copy the generated secret to MTO namespace if MTO is installed in different namespace  |
 | `<CERTIFICATE_SECRET_NAME>`   | Certificate secret will be generated with this name.
 This secret can be used in MTO CR to enable SSL on MTO components  |

 ## What's Next?

-All the prerequistes have been installed and configured.
+All prerequistes have been installed and configured.
 Now MTO can be installed on the EKS Cluster.
-See [EKS MTO Installation Guid](./mto-installation.md)
+See [EKS MTO Installation Guide](./mto-installation.md)